dawgfish/tutorials/karan/karan_setup.rst

 **NOTE:**

 This section is not applicable to external users/customers, since we cannot distribute a Windows image externally.
-For   external   users/customers   please   check  t   his .
+For external users/customers please check this.

-1. Stop   firewall   on   PC   (Required   for   EA2)   -    sudo   service   iptables   stop
+1. Stop firewall on PC: sudo service iptables stop
 2. Upload the qcow2 image to the required nutanix cluster through image configuration in prism UI
 3. Provision the karan machine using the uploaded image by attaching a disk to the vm.
-4. Credentials   -
+4. Credentials:
-a.
-Username   -      administrator
+  a.Username - administrator
-b.
-Password   -   nutanix/4u
+  b.Password - nutanix/4u
-5. Power   on   the   vm   and   go   to   console   and   run   the   Karan_Config.ps1   script   in   desktop   with powershell.
-(Input   parameter   is   the   PC_IP/CALM_IP).
+5. Power on the vm and go to console and run the Karan_Config.ps1 script in desktop with powershell (Input parameter is the PC_IP/CALM_IP).